HOME • SEARCH • EMAIL • ABOUT

 - Leaves eaten raw or cooked.

-- Used for salads, like lettuce.
+- Used as salad green, like lettuce.

 - Leaves have variable bitterness.
 Blanching which reduces bitterness may also decrease its nutritional value.